vichargrave/vichargrave.github.io/_posts/2020-01-11-read-the-docs-made-simple-2.md

 {% endhighlight %}

+Notice that the API description in line 7 is indented 2 more spaces than the other markdown.
+As it turns, out this is necessary to make sure the description is indented so it aligns with other API text when the document is rendered in PDF format.
+Building PDF documents will b discussed later in this article.

 When you build the document and open the HTML in the browser, the *Retrieve API* page will look like this:

 ![](/assets/images/sphinx_retrieve_api_example.png){:width="100%" .align-center}